Cornelis de Graeff: City hall Op de Dam

+In between, Cornelis de Graeff bought the burial place in Amsterdam's Oude Kerk for himself and his descendants.
+In the center of the stained glass windows of the De Graeffs' baptistery are the coats of arms of Cornelis and his wife Catharina Hooft.

+Peace of Münster and afterwards

-He began as a captain at the schutterij, and it was his company that was painted in 1642 by Jacob Adriaenszoon Backer (to be seen in the Rijkmuseum Amsterdam).
-In 1645 Cornelis became an advisor of the States of Holland and West Friesland.
-In 1648 De Graeff was one of the main figures behind the building of a new city hall on the Dam, that was inaugurated in 1655.
-In the failed attack on Amsterdam in 1650, De Graeff realised that Andries, Cornelis and the other Bickers had to leave the vroedschap.
-De Graeff was one of the prime movers behind the Peace of Münster in 1648 and the Act of Seclusion in 1654, in which William III was excluded from the office of Stadtholder.
+In 1648 Cornelis de Graeff was one of the prime movers behind the Peace of Münster.
+In the failed attack on Amsterdam in 1650, he realised that Andries, Cornelis and the other Bickers had to leave the vroedschap.
+He firced the Act of Seclusion in 1654, in which William III was excluded from the office of Stadtholder.
 He reached the height of his power as chairing mayor of Amsterdam, together with Johan Huydecoper van Maarsseveen.
 Cornelis de Graeff was brilliant not only in living languages, but also in Greek, Hebrew, Syriac and Arabic.
 He never went to church, but only for political reasons.
 It was probably due to his influence that Nieuwe Kerk was built without a tower.
 He was the patron of Vondel and Jan Vos and commissioned eight paintings from Govert Flinck for the city hall.